ARAldhafeeri/gatewatch/README.md

     + on()
 note: if the three mentioned above not chained within the query or badly formated, the grant will return false:

-- If there is a use-case where a privilaged user such superadmin, use grantAutoIf(condition) at your own risk.
+- If there is a use-case where a privilaged user such superadmin, use grantAutoIf(condition) at your own risk; grantAutoIf will authorize the grant if the condition passed to it is true.

+- if you need to link the grant to a specific condition and return true or false based on that use onlyIfgit s

 ## Usage